 Photos without depth can be flat and uninspired.
 There are lots of ways to create a feeling of depth in your shots.
 One of the easiest is to ensure that your composition has a distinct foreground, middle ground, and background.
 This works especially well for landscapes.
 Find something interesting in the foreground, and you’ll automatically add depth to the rest of your shot.

-Leading lines is another cool feature you can look for when framing your shot.
+Leading lines are another cool feature to look for when framing your shot.
 Think roads, train tracks, or rows of buildings leading into the distance.

 iPhone photography tips: An iPhone photo showing how to add depth to a shot